Puppet Master (Marvel Comics): Powers and abilities

 The Puppet Master has no true superpowers, but he does possess a very gifted mind, as well as doctorate in biology, including extensive knowledge of craftsmanship and experimental science.
 His greatest strength was the skill to create lifelike marionette puppets with extreme speed after Masters molded on those real people.
 Through intense concentration, Masters is able to control the physical actions of anyone whom that he sculpts from.
 For how he did this had never adequately explained other than using some type of special neurokinetic clay.
-The clay he mixed within this solution can be mystical, slightly radioactive, and found in a remote area near Wundagore Mountain (Transia), site to the prison of an elder god Chthon.
+The clay he mixed within this solution can be mystical, slightly radioactive, and found in a remote area near Mount Wundagore, site to the prison of an elder god Chthon.
 He cannot control the actions of essentially mindless creatures or supremely strong-willed beings.
 His manipulative skills are limited to one person at a time, even by far distance.
 While in his clay form, he possesses its unique features.
 Masters could split himself into 1/10 smaller replicas, each with a psychic link and shape-changing capabilities.
 Fortunately, these abilities were lost, thanks to the Sphinx.